Priya730/My-Hackerrank-Python-Solutions/README.md

 # My-Hackerrank-Python-Solutions
-A collection of all my solutions of Hackerrank Python questions
+A collection of my solutions of Hackerrank Python problems.